Yaak Logo

 Vim keybinding setting

-Setting to change the keymap for all input fields
+Setting to change the keymap for all input field

 Wrap Up